Denisovans

 A paper by Shara Bailey and coworkers suggests that three-rooted lower molars are diagnostic of population mixture from Denisovans.

-New species of hominin from Luzon
+Homo luzonensis: a new species of hominin from Luzon

 I reflect on the discovery from Callao Cave, Philippines, which reinforces the ability of ancient hominins to disperse across island Southeast Asia.